Here we give a high-level overview of the workflow required for defining and fitting a model with

 |

-A numeric vector giving the probability mass function \(g_k\) of the generation distribution.
-Must be a simplex vector, i.e. nonnegative and summing to 1. |
+A numeric vector giving the probability mass function \(g_k\) for the generation time of the disease (must be a probability vector). |

 seed_days